idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### What do you do in 1:1s

-My default 1:1's start with "What's on your mind", I focus on asking ([coaching questions](/coaching)) and end with "what can I do immediately to help you?"
+My normal 1:1's start with "What's on your mind", I focus on asking ([coaching questions](/coaching)) and end with "what can I do immediately to help you?"

+I also push hard for awkward conversations.
+When my peeps have nothing to talk about I push for my [favorite prompts](#1-on-1-prompts)

-A few things you didn't see me say: status reporting, off the cuff deep dives, and giving and requesting feedback.
+A few things you didn't see me say: status reporting, off the cuff deep dives, and giving and requesting feedback:

 **The status report** I discourage using 1:1 to share the public news and weather "status report" - we can read that offline ourselves.
 A valuable use of time is the "inner and private stories" on the status - What is hard, what is most fun, where do you want to improve?